Flea, Tick and Mosquito Risk Maps: Is Your Pet at Risk?

 Flea, tick and mosquito seasons vary by area.

-While it may seem like parasite activity spikes during the spring and summer, data shows that fleas, ticks and mosquitoes can cause health issues for your pet year-round.
-Not only can these parasites impact your pet’s health by stealing their nutrients; they can also pass on diseases like Lyme disease and heartworms.
+While it may seem like parasite activity spikes during the spring and summer, data shows that fleas, ticks and mosquitoes can cause health issues for your dog or cat year-round.
+Not only can these parasites impact your pet’s health by stealing their nutrients, but they can also pass on diseases like Lyme disease and heartworms.

-It’s important for pet owners to stay alert for signs of infection and infestation, no matter what the weather is like.
+It’s important for pet owners to stay alert for signs of infection and flea infestation no matter what the weather is like.
 Though fleas may be less prevalent during colder months, there is no season in which your pet is not at risk of contracting fleas.
-As long as they have a warm host to live on, like your dog or cat, fleas will make themselves at home.
+As long as they have a warm host to live on — like your dog or cat — fleas will make themselves at home.

 When Is Flea Season?